Your Peterborough manufacturer feeds Toronto and auto-supplier lines, but tracks the whole chain in email and a SAP screen nobody trusts

 Exactly what you get

 Visibility into your own supply chain instead of an inbox full of status questions.
 Inbound materials, work-in-progress, and outbound shipments in one view.
 Traceability that satisfies your hospital contract.
 Status feeds Toronto distribution and your auto buyers can check themselves.
 And lead-time reporting you can put in front of a demanding customer.
-It connects to your ERP and inventory management software so the chain view reflects real stock, ties into your warehouse management system for outbound accuracy, and feeds your business intelligence dashboards so on-time delivery becomes a number you track, not a hope.
+It connects to your ERP and inventory management software so the chain view reflects real stock, ties into your warehouse management system for outbound accuracy, and feeds your business intelligence (BI) dashboards so on-time delivery becomes a number you track, not a hope.

 How to choose a developer in Peterborough